How to Prevent or Recover from Tennis Elbow

 Below is a Short Video Demonstrating an Ice Dip for Tennis Elbow Relief

 This shocks the tissues of your arm causing them to squeeze slightly which moves some blood and possibly toxins away from the injury and out of your arm for a moment.
 When you then remove your arm from the ice dip, new nutrient rich blood will flow back into your arm and back to the injury.
 The cold will not only relieve pain as with other icing methods, but it gets nutrient rich blood flowing to the damaged tissue in your arm much like hot/cold therapy.
-I have found that the Ice Dip works much better than the hot/cold therapy because the heat cycle tends to cause too much inflammation in the early stages of an injury, so I will not cover hot/cold therapy here because it is not something that I do.
+I have found that the Ice Dip works better than typical hot/cold therapy because the heat cycle tends to cause too much inflammation in the early stages of an injury, so I will not cover hot/cold therapy here because it is not something that I do.

-Forearm Flexor and Extensor Stretching to Prevent Elbow Tendonitis
+Forearm Flexor and Extensor Stretching to

 Before performing exercises or high risk activities, a couple of tennis elbow exercises that should be done to prepare your muscles and tendons for the challenge ahead.
 These tennis elbow exercises are easy to do and do not take much time, so do not skip doing these stretches because they could save you both pain and time in the end.